-If you’re staying on Koh Touch, the main tourist area on Koh Rong, and would like to see some outstanding scenery during your stay, there is one walk in particular that I would definitely recommend you do.
+If you’re staying on Koh Touch, the main tourist area on Koh Rong Island, and would like to see some outstanding scenery during your stay, there is one walk in particular that we would definitely recommend you do.
 It will take up a good portion of your day (perhaps try to set off early), but the views are truly superb – Breathtaking ocean expanses, beautiful white sandy beaches, glistening tropical lagoons, and exotic jungle wilderness.

 White Beach on Koh Rong

 If you head past Paradise Bungalows and White Beach Bungalows on your left hand side, the next resort is Tree House.
 Keep walking following the beach area around, and you will pass Star Fish Resort.
 At times you will need to go off the actual beach itself into the forest, but the path is very easy to follow.
 After about 15 minutes you will walk out onto a large beach expanse (about 4km or so) with little development (there are plans for a couple of new resorts along this beach front but they are currently at very early stages).

 Long Set Beach on Koh Rong

 Pura Vita and Longset are a good 1 hour walk along this beach, and the sights on the way are mesmerising.
 You really feel as if you are on a tropical desert island isolated from the world.
 The beach is in pristine condition, the waters glisten with beautiful colours, and there is no one around you except perhaps an occasional tent.

 At one point you will pass the lagoon on your left hand side, and will have to cross a stretch of ocean water.
 There is also a small shop along the way where you can purchase some cold beverages.